 - Several characters in the works of V. C. Andrews:

-- A similar example to Fanny above is Fern from the Cutler books, who displays age-inappropriate knowledge of sex, manipulates her brother into letting her live with him by lying that her foster father sexually abused her, and as an adult is proud of having become sexually active while still middle school aged.
+- Fern from the Cutler Series, who displays age-inappropriate knowledge of sex, manipulates her brother into letting her live with him by lying that her foster father sexually abused her, and as an adult is proud of having become sexually active while still middle school aged.

 - Sylvia Adare in My Sweet Audrina may have killed her father's girlfriend Billie as a young child.
 It's suggested that Vera set it up to look like Sylvia did it but Audrina can never really be sure.